mergermarket/rest-api-guidelines/README.md

 - Use [Consumer Driven Contracts](https://martinfowler.com/articles/consumerDrivenContracts.html) to increase confidence when making API changes.
 Libraries used within the company for this are [Pact](https://docs.pact.io/) and [Mockingjay](https://github.com/quii/mockingjay-server)
 - Ensure all input values are sanitized, this will allow easier comparisons. e.g. `"Value1 !== value1"`

+## Media types

+APIs should default to return responses encoded as [JSON](https://www.json.org/json-en.html).
+Where APIs support multiple return formats they should use the `Accept` header for negotiation as defined by the HTTP spec, but this should not be required to return the default format.

+### Hypertext Application Language

+The JSON should follow the [JSON HAL (Hypertext Application Language)](https://tools.ietf.org/html/draft-kelly-json-hal-08) specification.

+In order to make the API consumable by any client that understands JSON and not require a HAL capable client, the `Content-Type` of the response should be `application/hal+json` only if the client sends that media type in the `Accept` request header.
+Otherwise the same content should be returned with `Content-Type: application/json`.
+Furthermore advanced HAL features like templated links should be avoided.

 ## Query, Sorting and Pagination